DEPARTMENT OF FINE ARTS

 Lisa Chalian-Rock (FMU 2002)

-Visuals Editor / Graphic Artist, The Florence Morning News, Florence, SC.
+Visuals Editor / Graphic Artist, Morning News, Florence, SC.
 Lisa designed feature pages and created infographics, maps, charts and illustrations for the newsroom.

 Lead Designer, Carolina Publishing Quarterly Newsletter.